Search the Graduate POS Manual

 - The entire packet should then be evaluated by your program adviser or major professor and signed if they agree with these transfer course requests

-- The entire packet is to then be submitted to the Graduate Program Staff Assistant electronically (to email@example.com) for review and final consideration by the DOGE (including any confirmations with the area coordinator as described above)
+- The entire packet is to then be submitted to the Graduate Program Administrative Assistant electronically (email@example.com) for review and final consideration by the DOGE (including any confirmations with the area coordinator as described above)

 1.6.7 Waivers/Substitutions in the POS